-As a result, CO₂ is the focus of public interest.
 In 1997, the Kyoto Protocol was ratified by the majority of the members of the United Nations.
 It thus became the first treaty to set internationally binding targets for reducing global emissions of greenhouse gases.
 The Paris Agreement reinforced commitment to these targets in 2015.
 The signatories agreed to limit global warming to well below 2 °C. However, CO₂ emissions continue to increase in many countries.
 This is evidenced by the most recent international figures from the European Commission's EDGAR database (Emissions Database for Global Atmospheric Research), which include emissions up to 2017.
 The figures from 2018 are not yet available.

 4,9 tin tons; 2015